Securing SIM-Assisted Wireless Networks via Quantum Reinforcement Learning: Introduction

 \IEEEPARstart{T}{he} sixth-generation (6G) networks are expected to revolutionize wireless communications by delivering significant improvements over 5G in terms of data throughput, energy efficiency, and massive connectivity~\cite{8766143}.
 However, the explosive growth of connected devices, together with the broadcast nature of wireless channels, substantially increases the risk of confidential data leakage to unauthorized receivers.
 As a result, emerging 6G applications demand not only ultra-low latency and high-precision localization but also stringent security guarantees, thereby imposing more rigorous requirements on information privacy protection.

-To meet these security requirements, physical-layer security (PLS) has emerged as a promising complementary paradigm for safeguarding wireless communications~\cite{yang20221,jin2021,7081071}.
+To meet these security requirements, physical-layer security (PLS) has emerged as a promising complementary paradigm for safeguarding wireless communications~\cite{yang20221,jin2021,NguyenTIFS16}.
 Unlike conventional cryptographic approaches that rely on key distribution and encryption overhead, PLS exploits the intrinsic randomness of wireless channels to enhance confidentiality directly at the physical layer.
 A variety of PLS techniques have been widely investigated.
-For instance, artificial noise generation~\cite{goel2008} deliberately injects interference to degrade the eavesdropper’s channel while preserving the legitimate link, whereas secure beamforming (\textit{e.g.},~\cite{chaner} and \cite{11020999}) steers transmission energy toward intended receivers to suppress information leakage.
+For instance, artificial noise generation~\cite{goel2008} deliberately injects interference to degrade the eavesdropper’s channel while preserving the legitimate link, whereas secure beamforming (\textit{e.g.},~\cite{NguyenJSAC2018} and \cite{11020999}) steers transmission energy toward intended receivers to suppress information leakage.
 Despite their effectiveness, these approaches often require additional transmit power, cooperative nodes, or complex hardware architectures, and may fail to guarantee secure communication in certain network configurations.

 Driven by the need for more energy-efficient and flexible security solutions, reconfigurable intelligent surfaces (RISs) have recently attracted considerable attention.
-By adaptively controlling the amplitude and/or phase of incident electromagnetic (EM) waves, RISs enable passive manipulation of the wireless propagation environment, providing finer control than conventional active beamforming~\cite{10298597,9652031,10534116}.
-However, most existing RIS-assisted secure transmission schemes rely on single-layer metasurface architectures~\cite{10298597,9652031,10534116,jiang2025ris}.
+By adaptively adjusting the amplitude and/or phase of incident electromagnetic (EM) waves, RISs enable passive reconfiguration of the wireless propagation environment, providing an energy-efficient and scalable complement to conventional active beamforming through additional degrees of freedom for wavefront manipulation~\cite{10298597,11268332,10534116}.
+However, most existing RIS-assisted secure transmission schemes rely on single-layer metasurface architectures~\cite{10298597,11268332,10534116,10266977}.
 This structural simplicity inherently limits the available degrees of freedom for wavefront shaping and makes such systems less effective in suppressing multiuser interference, thereby still necessitating complex digital beamforming at the transceiver side~\cite{8982186}.